MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2021-11-19-tlol-part-6-dataset-generation.markdown

 Now that we have these files, we actually need to extract useful information from them.
 However, during our extraction process we didn't scrape any metadata about the individual replay files.
-However, each `*.rofl` file contains a JSON section at the start of the file which gives fairly detailed information about the game, including it's patch, the summoners who played the game and aggregate statistics about their performance during the game and which champions the players played.
+Fortunately for us, each `*.rofl` file contains a JSON section at the start of the file which gives fairly detailed information about the game.
+This includes it's patch version, the summoners who played the game, aggregate statistics about their performance during the game and which champions the players played.
 This means that we can generate a small SQL database with this information and use it to tailor our replay scraping process.
 The code used to extract JSON metadata from a replay file is provided below: